kmthorsnes/euphony/README.md

 ## Description
 Small web application which make use of Spoitfy's API and let you search for songs within the app and returns song suggestion based on your search terms.

+### Upcomming features
+* Music suggestion based on the users mood
+* Purchase of tickets for upcomming concerts

 ## Built With

 * [Ruby on rails](http://rubyonrails.org/) - The web-application framework used